 How To Use Pinterest

 Pinterest is fairly simple to use.
-Users:
+On Pinterest users can:

 The homepage and feed is the place to discover what followers are doing and what the platform thinks users will be interested in, based on their own Pins and Boards.
-Here, users can also search keywords to seek inspiration, re-pin and discover users that they might want to follow, i.e. you.
+Here, users can also search for keywords to seek inspiration, re-pin and discover users that they might want to follow, i.e. you.

 Setting up a new profile is super simple.
 Head here and enter your email address, password, business name, website, and business category.